-Everything You Need to Know About Impact-Resistant Gloves
+Everything You Need to Know About Impact Resistant Gloves

-Everything You Need to Know About
+Everything You Need to Know About Impact Resistant Gloves

+Knocks, bumps, and pinches can cause a range of hand injuries from bruises to broken bones.
 Like most hand injuries, these impact injuries can be reduced and prevented.
 But, with the dizzying selection of safety gloves on the market, how do you choose the best protection for your workers?

-What causes impact injuries
+Hand impact injuries

 When an object strikes or pinches a hand, force is transferred from the object to the hand.
 The power of this force is what causes a shift or displacement of skin, bones, and muscles that leads to injuries such as lacerations, bones breaking, and bruises.

 To reduce or prevent impact injuries, the key is to increase the time over which the impact occurs.
 This way, the hand does not absorb all the impact at once.
-Instead the force of the impact is spread over time, lessening the severity of the impact.
+Instead, the force of the impact is spread over time, lessening the severity of the impact.
 In other words, you’re trying to minimize the peak force that your hand experiences.
+The primary way to achieve this is through deformation.

 Deformation is achieved using impact-resistant back-of-hand materials (also known as bumpers), which are attached to the glove shell.